B1ggDave/kotlinbyexample.github.io/examples/06_producivity_boosters/03_Destructuring Declarations.md

 </div>

 1. Define a custom `Pair` class with `component1()` and `component2()` methods
-2. Destructure instances of this class same as built-in `Pair`
+2. Destructure instances of this class are the same as the built-in `Pair`